-Decay of cannabinoids and terpenes in medical cannabis processed products over an 18 month period when held at routine storage conditions at a licensed processing facility.

-Levels of bacterial/fungal growth in medical cannabis processed products over an 18 month period when held at routine storage conditions at a licensed processing facility.
+- Degradation of cannabinoids in medical cannabis processed products over an 18-month period when held at routine storage conditions at a licensed processing facility. - Levels of bacterial/fungal growth in medical cannabis processed products over an 18-month period when held at routine storage conditions at a licensed processing facility.